WORK WITH US

 - Love to go into primary and secondary schools and get paid to have discussions, do fun activities and play games with Autistic students, that empower them with optimism, belonging, self-acceptance, pride and confidence.

-- Are happy to jump in their car, put on your favorite song or enjoy the quiet time while driving to and from schools (Driver’s License and own transport strongly preferred)
+- Are happy to jump in the car, put on your favorite song or enjoy the quiet time while driving to and from schools (Driver’s License and own transport preferred)

 - Work in an environment with a 50% difference, meaning a minimum of half of our staff are Autistic.

-Please refer to the Position Description for full details
+Please refer to the Mentor Position Description for full details of these roles

-In addition to working in our School Mentoring Program successful candidates may also be offered additional work with our National Online Program (sessions run online during the afternoon or evening).
+In addition to working in our School Mentoring Program successful candidates may also be offered additional work with our I CAN Online Program (sessions run online during the afternoon or evening).

 Please note: you do not need to be Autistic to apply.
 This is a paid, casual position and our supportive team will provide you with the training required to be successful in the role.